conradfr/ProgRadio/docs/index.md

 end
 ```

-We now notify yo Presence the client connection and we call a join/2 function in *radio_server.ex*.
+We now notify client connection to Presence and we call a join/2 function in *radio_server.ex*.

 We then update *radio_server.ex*: